CMCDD/DerivatizeMe/README.md

 ![alt text](https://github.com/CMCDD/DerivatizeMe/blob/master/graphics/list.png)

 ### Example 5 large systems
-The limit here is 10^6.
-It produces this number of derivatives in just over an hour on one core of an E5-1620 v4.
-The sdf produced is 9.3GB.
+The limit here has been set to 10^6.
+It produces these 10^6 derivatives in just over an hour on one core of an E5-1620 v4.
+The sdf produced is 9.3GB in size.
 ```
 ./dzme -m fosamprenavir.pdb -h all -s br.pdb,cl.pdb,me.pdb,nme2.pdb,ome.pdb,ipr.pdb -maxt 1000000
 ```